 Shred these sprawling slopes with your own equipment or rent all the gear you need on site.
 If your skills aren’t quite up to snuff, take advantage of the lessons offered to all ages and abilities, including competition level skiers.
 Both sites offer meals in the chalet.
-At Wild Mountain, you can partake in cafeteria style cuisine in the newly remodeled lower chalet area or bring your own food.
-Upstairs, the Eagle’s Nest Bar & Grill offers food, drink, and libations.
+At Wild Mountain, you can partake in cafeteria style cuisine in Cam’s Cafe, and a bar and grill upstairs in the Eagle’s Nest.
+Additionally, the Corduroy Club is open for drink service for those over 21 years of age.
 Trollhaugen features two restaurants: Kaffe Stuga and Skolhaugen Lounge.
 Check out Live Music Friday at Skolhaugen where you can access the slopes and the tunes until 3 am.
 The Ski Shop at Trollhaugen includes a complete retail store and service department.

 Get the thrill of rushing down a snow-covered hill without the expense or skill of skiing.
 Snow tubing provides hassle-free fun for the whole family, no experience required.
 The St. Croix River Valley is a tubing hotbed with local hills designated solely for tubers.
 Test the manicured chute runs of Trollhaugen or Wild Chutes.